-The UT Employee Health Services routinely provides the following to individuals exposed to human tissues and body fluids:
+The UTHealth Houston Health Services / UTHealth Houston Student Health & Counseling Services.routinely provides the following to individuals exposed to human tissues and body fluids:

-- > Health history examinations: Completion of Basic Health History Form - Immunizations and screening: Tetanus immunization, Hepatitis B vaccine, TB screening - > Periodic surveillance evaluations: Annual update of Basic Health History Form
+- Health history examinations: Completion of Basic Health History Form - Immunizations and screening: Tetanus immunization, Hepatitis B vaccine, TB screening

-- Employee health records: Basic Health History Form, results of any physical examination, and immunization, screening and serum records maintained in UT Employee Health Services - Response to exposures: Clean exposed area with soap and water for at least 15 minutes and/or flush mucous membranes with water or saline for at least 15 minutes.
-Fill out a "Supervisor's First Report of Injury" form.
-Report to UT Employee Health Services at UCT 1620 (713-500-3267, or after hours at 800-770-9206) for employees, or UT Professional Building Suite 130 (713-500-5171, or after hours at 713-500-OUCH (6824)) for students.
+- > Periodic surveillance evaluations: Annual update of Basic Health History Form - ➤ Employee health records: Basic Health History Form, results of any physical examination, and immunization, screening and serum records maintained in UTHealth Services / UTHealth Houston Student Health & Counseling Services. - ➤ Response to exposures: Clean exposed area with soap and water for at least 15 minutes and/or flush mucous membranes with water or saline for at least 15 minutes.
+Fill out a "Supervisor's First Report of Injury" form Report to UT Health Services / UTHealth Houston Student Health & Counseling Services (713-500-3267, or after hours at 800-770-9206) for employees, (713-500-5171, or after hours at 713-500-OUCH (6824)) for students.
 A physical examination will be conducted in the event of suspected work-related illness (which may take the form of frequent and /or unusual colds or ailments).
-Hepatitis B antibody and HIV antibody testing after counseling with informed consent. - Other considerations: Basic Health History Form should also be updated to reflect significant changes in health status.
+Hepatitis B antibody and HIV antibody testing after counseling with informed consent. - ➤ Other considerations: Basic Health History Form should also be updated to reflect significant changes in health status.
 Confidentiality of medical records must be maintained.